Corazón y Raíz

 Handmade goods

-Artisans, jewellers, candle makers, and craftspeople — everything made by hand in Halifax.
+Jewellers, illustrators, candle makers, and craftspeople creating thoughtful goods made by hand in Halifax.

 04